vdwulp/iButtonTag/README.md

 ## Installation

-### Manual installation of library iButtonTag
-_Installation of iButtonTag using the Arduino IDE Library Manager is not available at the moment, possibly in the future._
-1. Download the latest release from [GitHub releases](https://github.com/vdwulp/iButtonTag/releases)
-2. In Arduino IDE, go to Sketch > Include Library > Add .ZIP Library...
-3. Select the downloaded ZIP file
-4. Make sure to install required library OneWire too (see below)

-### Installation of required library OneWire
-_OneWire can be installed using the Arduino IDE Library Manager._
+### Using Arduino IDE Library Manager - _Recommended!_
 1. Open Arduino IDE
 2. Go to Tools > Manage Libraries...
-3. Search for "OneWire"
+3. Search for "iButtonTag"
 4. Click Install
+5. Click Install All to also install required OneWire library

+_If you don't see the Install All button mentioned in step 5, you have an older Arduino IDE (<1.8.10).
+Consider upgrading the IDE, or repeat steps 1 to 4 above to install OneWire library.
+In step 3 search for "OneWire"._

+### Manual installation
+1. Download the latest release ZIP file from [iButtonTag releases](https://github.com/vdwulp/iButtonTag/releases)
+2. In Arduino IDE, go to Sketch > Include Library > Add .ZIP Library...
+3. Select the downloaded ZIP file
+4. Repeat steps above to install required _OneWire_ library; in step 1 download ZIP file from [OneWire releases](https://github.com/PaulStoffregen/OneWire/releases)

 ## Basic Usage

-1. **Hardware Setup**
+### Hardware Setup
 - Connect data line of iButton probe to an Arduino digital pin, this is the 1-Wire data line.
 - Connect a 4k7 kΩ pull-up resistor between the 1-Wire data line and Arduino 5V power pin.
 - Connect ground line of iButton probe to an Arduino ground (GND) pin.

-2. **Code Example**
+### Code Example

    ```cpp
    #include <iButtonTag.h>                     // Include the library